Luracast/Restler/public/examples/_010_access_control/readme.md

 <tag>authorization</tag>

-This example shows how you can extend the authentication system to create a robust access control sytem.
-As a added bonus we also restrict api documentatation based on the same.
+This example shows how you can extend the authentication system to create a robust access control system.
+As a added bonus we also restrict api documentation based on the same.

 When the `api_key` is